 How to identify conflicts of interest

 A conflict of interest is any situation where an outside observer might wonder whether you were influenced by the interests of someone other than the non-profit while acting on the organization’s behalf.
-So, this includes any situation where you could be influenced by your interests or the interests of someone you have a relationship with like
+So, this includes any situation where you could be influenced by your interests or the interests of someone you have a relationship with, such as

 - a loved one,

 - a company you own shares in, or